BiscDaBiscuit/BiscsBarnWebsite/README.md

-# ⚠️All Releases Will Soon Deleted⚠️
+# ⚠️All Releases Were Deleted⚠️
 **Why?:** *Past Versions Of This Website Are UnSafe and/or Has Some Messed Up Code!*

 # BiscsBarnWebsite